VarunPaka/Literacy-Rate-in-Tamilnadu/README.md

 # Literacy-Rate-in-Tamilnadu
 This dashboard empowers mission driven organizations to harness the power of data visualization for social change.
-The data set talks about the literacy rates in Tamilnadu.
-It is distributed according to the cities and their ranks.
-It contains the population, as per the gender.
-This dashboard gives us the insight about the female population when compared to the total, and it addresses the question of where the state is on literacy wise.
-It shows us the status of each city and it also shows the scholarship/Beneficiaries each state is getting.
-The data has different institutions available and the number of teachers available.
-General Requirements The dashboard should look like an article predicting the basic issues.
-Use appropriate tiled and floating sheets wherever possible.
+Women are tracked away from science and mathematics throughout their education, limiting their training and options to go into these fields as adults.
+The data set contains the data of women graduated by years, employed persons, Stem Jobs by Education add Salary comparison.
+This dashboard addresses some major gaps between Men and Women in STEM (Science, Technology, Engineering & Mathematics) fields.

+General Requirements
+The dashboard should look like an article predicting the basic issues.

+Title: Women in STEM Fields

+-A pie graph of women in
+Biological Scientists
+Chemists & Materials Scientists
+Computer & Mathematical Occupations
+Engineers & Architects

+-The trend of percent women graduating in Computer science and Engineering from 2000-2015

+Should be in text after the graph.
+Frame a sentence.
+What percent of women are graduating from stem majors (Computer science and Engineering) by 2015

+-A bar graph of what percent of women are in stem jobs by education in which field.

+Should be in text after the graph.
+Frame a sentence.
+What percent of women are in health-related jobs with their master’s education and Professional/Doctoral Degree?

+-Show a cross tab of men and women working in the related fields of their education.

+Should be in text after the graph.
+Frame a sentence.
+What percent of women are working in computers who majored in Computers?
+What percent of women are working in Engineering jobs who majored in Engineering?

+-A comparison graph of All/Men/Women Salaries by ethnicity.